AnayoOleru/Companion-app/README.md

 # Companion App

-> This is a mobile application that acts as your virtual buddy that allows you to book meeting rooms directly from your phone in any organizations meeting rooms.
+> This is a mobile application that acts as your virtual buddy that allows you to book any organizational meeting rooms directly from your phone.

 ## Product Road Map